Improving Water Purity in the Sidama Region

-In Ethiopia’s Sidama coffee region, hundreds of millions of liters of wastewater and coffee pulp are accidentally discharged into the rivers during coffee processing.
-Since 2012, Mother Parkers Tea & Coffee and TechnoServe have partnered on the Water Wise Coffee project to to protect the rivers by implementing sustainable water management practices.
+In Ethiopia’s Sidama coffee region, millions of liters of wastewater and coffee pulp are accidentally discharged into the rivers during coffee processing.
+The polluted water then becomes source water for communities and wet mills downstream.
+Since 2012, Mother Parkers Tea & Coffee and TechnoServe have partnered to protect the region’s rivers by implementing sustainable water management practices.

-The project is working with 70 wet mills along the Kola, Malebo and nearby rivers to implement these solutions.
-In 2015, participating wet mills processed 13,812 metric tons of coffee cherry and converted coffee pulp into over 2,400 metric tons of compost.
-Testing downriver from wet mill sites has shown that the Water Wise approach prevents pollution by the wet mill during the harvest season, with rivers maintaining their pre-harvest condition.
+The project is working with 70 wet mills along the Kola, Malebo, and other nearby rivers to implement these solutions.
+In 2015, participating wet mills processed 13,812 metric tons of coffee cherry and converted coffee pulp into more than 2,400 metric tons of compost.
+Testing downriver from wet mill sites has shown that the project’s approach prevents pollution by the wet mill during the harvest season, with rivers maintaining their pre-harvest condition.